ilmakangas/aidock-provisioners/README.md

-# comfyui-provisioners
+# aidock-provisioners

-My modular ComfyUI provisioning scripts for [https://github.com/ai-dock/comfyui](https://github.com/ai-dock/comfyui) to be used on RunPod.
+My modular Stable Diffusion UI (ComfyUI, InvokeAI...) provisioning scripts for [https://github.com/ai-dock](https://github.com/ai-dock) images to be used on RunPod.
 The actual provisioning script is stored encrypted in the Git repository using [SOPS](https://github.com/getsops/sops).

 ## Prerequisites
 * Install [SOPS](https://github.com/getsops/sops) tool on local computer